webxdc/website/src-docs/spec/selfAddr_and_selfName.md

 window.webxdc.selfName
 ```

-This is the nick or display name for the webxdc user
+`selfName` is the nick or display name for the user
-which can be displayed in the user interface for human recognition.
+which can be displayed in the user interface of the webxdc application.

 ## selfAddr